AyresMonteiro/AyresMonteiro/README.md

 ### About Me

-I am currently a IT student at the third Campus of CEFET-MG and a freelance FullStack Developer, focusing on Laravel, React and React Native. 🤓✨
+I am currently a IT student at the third Campus of CEFET-MG and a FullStack Developer at Galax Code, focusing on Laravel, React and React Native. 🤓✨

 ### Some projects